tonioloewald/bindinator.js/docs/angular.md

-Now, if you view HTML, CSS, and Javascript as the "assembly language of the web" then there'd be a strong argument for an abstraction layer that allows more expressive or platform-abstracting code than assembler, after all, almost applications are written in assembler these days for good reasons.
-But as we have seen `b8r` is actually more compact and expressive, and no less platform-abstracting than React, and it's somewhat leaner than Angular (although perhaps the advantage is not as marked).
+Now, if you view HTML, CSS, and Javascript as the "assembly language of the web" then there'd be a strong argument for an abstraction layer that allows more expressive or platform-abstracting code than assembler, after all, almost no applications are written in assembler these days for good reasons.
+But as we have seen `b8r` is actually *more compact and expressive*, and no less platform-abstracting than React, and it's somewhat leaner than Angular (although perhaps the advantage is not as marked).

 ## Not Quite HTML